 Elective (required) courses: At least 8 credits selected from the General Studies conducted in English or using class materials in English are required.
-These credits cannot overlap with the 6 credits required for Introduction to Global Japanese Studies , ICT Basic I and Introduction to Academic Studies and Career Development .

-[Important] Students must check their credits required for graduation and the graduation requirements on their own responsibility.
+[Important] Students must take responsibility for checking their credits required for graduation and the graduation requirements.

 (2) Course enrollment limitations